steven-bargery/sbargery.co.uk/README.md

 * **CodePipeline** - for CI/CD with my GitHub repository

 It's very bare at the moment.
 Over the next few weeks I plan to develop this website to host my resume.
 It will also use AWS's API Gateway, Lambda and DynamoDB services.

+## Update: 21st July 2020

+I have now added a visitor counter to the footer of this website.
+It uses the following AWS services:

+* **DynamoDB** - to store visitors to the site
+* **Lambda** - to read and write to the DynamoDB table using 2 functions written in Python
+* **API Gateway** - to accept REST API requests from this site and communicate with the Lambda functions

+I then used Javascript to call the GET and POST API requests.